haydnba/simple-seo-scraper/README.md

 #### NOTES

-> Everythign in Puppeteer is a Promise
+> Everything in Puppeteer is a Promise
 > Watch out for handing of multiple async actions
 > Watch out for method of passing arguments to puppeteer `page.evaluate`...